DickKemp/gmail/README.md

 # gmail
 Simple utilities that use the Google GMail API to programmatically search and extract info from email messages
-* gm_utils.py - to login
+* gm_utils.py - misc utility methods for interacting with google gmail service
-* messages.py - query & extract
+* download_message_attachments.py - find and download message attachments
-* collect_list_of_attachments.py - extracts from all email messages that have attachments the name of the attached file along with the date of the message
+* collect_list_of_attachments.py - finds messages that have attachments and store the attachment filename & date-time of messages into a local csv file